JordinaGR/5x5-tic-tac-toe/README.md

 6. Same as step one, but if the computer is at 3 moves of winning.

 7. Same as step 6 but with the player.

-Following those steps, the computer plays kind of agresive and it has chances to win, not only defend and to get a tie.

-Thanks!